treeorg/Fagus/README.md

 ## Basic principles

 ### Introduction -- What it solves
-Imagine you want to fetch values from a nested dict like shown below:
+Imagine you want to fetch values from a nested dict as shown below:

 ```python
 >>> a = {"a1": {"b1": {"c1": 2}, "b2": 4}, "a2": {"d1": 6}}